Teaching Irregular Verb Patterns

 • ring, rang. rung

-Pattern 7 - The past tense form has a vowel change from the base verb.
-The past participle form ends with a "n" and may have a vowel change.
+Pattern 7: The past tense form has a vowel change from the base verb.
+The past participle form ends with the letter "n" and may have a vowel change.

 • draw, drew, drawn